 Amerisource hires employees to service the Virginia market.
 For example, Amerisource recently advertised online that it was seeking a Warehouse Associate I for the Night Shift to operate out of Glen Allen, Virginia, a Warehouse Associate II for the Day Shift to operate out of Glen Allen, Virginia, and a Dispatcher/Operations to operate out of Herndon, Virginia.

-Upon information and belief, Amerisource is one of the largest distributors of opioid pain medications in the country, including Virginia.
+Amerisource is one of the largest distributors of opioid pain medications in the country, including Virginia.

+Between 2006-2012, the DEA ARCOS database reveals that Amerisource distributed nearly 7.2 billion MME into the Commonwealth of Virginia, across over 369 million dosage units.
+Amerisource shipped over 25 million MME into Halifax, across over 1.3 million dosage units.

 Defendant HENRY SCHEIN, INC. is a Delaware corporation with its principal place of business in Melville, New York.
 HENRY SCHEIN, INC. has been registered to do business in Virginia since 1997, and at all relevant times, it conducted business as a licensed prescription drug distributor in Virginia.
 HENRY SCHEIN, INC. may be served in Virginia through its registered agent: Corporation Service Company, 100 Shockoe Slip, 2nd Floor, Richmond, Virginia 23219.

 Defendant General Injectables & Vaccines, Inc. (“GIV”) is a Virginia corporation with its principal place of business in Bastian, Virginia.
 In 1998, HENRY SCHEIN, INC. acquired GIV for an estimated $65 million dollars.
 At all relevant times, GIV conducted business as a licensed prescription drug distributor in Virginia.
 GIV may be served in Virginia through its registered agent: Corporation Service Company, 100 Shockoe Slip, 2nd Floor, Richmond, Virginia 23219.